-The project explores the best practices in the hospitality sector focusing on the kitchen and the topic of food waste.
-The objective is to identify key drivers for the kitchen’s transformation in the hospitality sector, towards a circular economy.
+The project aims to explore the best practices in the hospitality industry with a focus on the kitchen and the issue of food waste.
+The goal is to identify the key factors that will drive the transformation of kitchens in the hospitality sector towards a circular economy.

 NEW STANDARD.STUDIO, Seminaris Hotel

 Phase 1: December 2021 – February 2022

 Tourism and hotels have an impact on sustainability: through their consumption of food, water and energy, through the generation of waste, through the products they buy and the logistics involved, and through their relationship with the environment and local communities.
 It is estimated that hotels and restaurants that do not have a food waste monitoring system waste 3-8 times more than they think.

 The current pilot project aims to focus on food supply and processing activities.
 This primarily concerns the kitchen, restaurants, procurement (food) , as well as related activities in the hotel gastronomy.